JackBen2019/Jack-Bennett-Portfolio/README.md

 One particularly useful part of my website is ability to view my CV at the click of a button.
 I have added this to make it easy for potential employers to see my full work details instantly.

+The wireframe for this website has been added into the GitHib files.

 **User Stories**

 Speaking with some users who were testing my website, I asked them what they would like to achieve.
 They said: